Newborn Sleep- The Fourth Trimester

 In the newborn season your baby needs you to help them sleep.
 Shaping their sleep actually is what helps your baby’s sleep develop overtime.
 Understanding where your child’s brain development is based on their age and stage helps you make informed decisions that take into consideration biological, nutritional, developmental and behavioral needs your child has.

-Creating a Healthy Sleep Foundation:
+Creating a Healthy Sleep Foundation for your newborn:

 Upon welcoming your little one into their new home, your world undergoes a significant shift.
 Your focus shifts from "doing your own thing" to attending to your baby's needs, including diaper changes, feedings, and providing love and care to your fully dependent new housemate.
 This period can become overwhelming, especially as sleep becomes more fragmented in this season.